 The results for the three river locations are generally similar (Table 11N-28 through Table 11N-30).
 All three show very high increases and reductions in stranding during certain months and water year types.
 The magnitude of the changes between the NAA and Alternatives 1–3 may be biased high because the analysis methodology assumes no movement of juveniles out of rearing habitat as the water level drops (USFWS 2006).
-In actuality, many juvenilesj likely are able to avoid stranding by moving into deeper areas as habitat is dewatered.
+Juveniles may be able to avoid stranding by moving into deeper areas as habitat is dewatered.
 This bias likely affects all the alternatives similarly and therefore is not expected to affect their relative values.

 The three locations show the greatest differences between Alternatives 1–3 and the NAA during April through July (Table 11N-28 through Table 11N-30).
 May generally has the largest differences, and all the May differences are reductions in juvenile stranding, with the largest reduction, 55%, occurring at the Battle Creek location under Alternative 1B in May of critically dry years.
 However, the greatest reduction for all months, 57%, is in June of above normal years at the Battle Creek location.
 The largest increases in juvenile stranding occur in April at all three locations, ranging as high as 30% in dry years under Alternatives 1A, 1B and 2 at the Keswick Dam location.